IRS Compliance Attorney Dallas

 Nonprofits & IRS Form 990

-While nonprofit organizations such as churches, public charities and other private organizations hold certain exemptions from tax requirements, they are required to periodically file key federal and state informational reports and tax returns.
-Every year, nonprofit organizations are required to file an annual tax return by submitting a completed copy of IRS Form 990.
+While nonprofit organizations such as churches, public charities, and other private organizations hold certain exemptions from tax requirements, they must periodically file key federal and state informational reports and tax returns.
+Every year, nonprofit organizations file an annual tax return by submitting a completed copy of IRS Form 990.

-This Form is not only for the use of the IRS but is also used to inform the public about the financial activity of a nonprofit organization.
-Federal regulations of nonprofit organizations state that an organization must be prepared and willing to provide the three most recent Forms 990 to anyone who requests them.
+This form not only informs the IRS but also helps the public understand the financial activity of a nonprofit organization.
+Federal regulations require nonprofits to provide the three most recent Forms 990 to anyone who asks.

-At Perliski Law Group, we are able to help you accurately and properly complete your Form 990 on time so that you stay within the IRS requirements of a nonprofit organization.
-Furthermore, our services include providing assistance in maintaining your tax exempt status by ensuring that your operations, activities and purpose remain true to your original mission.
+At Perliski Law Group, we help you accurately complete your Form 990 on time to meet the IRS requirements for a nonprofit organization.
+Our services also include support in maintaining your tax-exempt status by making sure your operations, activities, and purpose remain true to your core mission.

 Federal Regulations for Lobbying & Political Campaigns

-During an election year, nonprofit organizations are severely limited concerning participation in political campaigns.
-In fact, corporations granted tax exemption as nonprofits are completely prohibited from either indirectly or directly acting on behalf of a candidate running for public office.
-However, certain non-partisan activities may be allowed, depending on the circumstances.
-Examples include:
+During an election year, nonprofits are strictly limited in their participation in political campaigns.
+Any organization granted tax exemption as a nonprofit is completely prohibited from acting directly or indirectly on behalf of a candidate running for public office.

 - Non-partisan voter educational programs and publications